jonasblanc/CS-341-Computer-graphics-labs-project/project/README.md

 ### Mist
 The partial chunk generation has it's shortcomings.
 The main one being the fact that you can clearly see the linear disparity between the end of the generated area and the background.
-We implemented a mist feature to work around that problem.
+In order to fix that problem, we could have generated more chunks, increased chunk dimensions or even zoomed in.
+Instead, we implemented a mist feature to work around that problem.
 For all generated points that are further than a certain threshold, we mix their color with the color of the sky.
 The quantity of the sky color in that mixture is linearly dependent on the distance to the aforementionned threshold.
+We judged it to be the best solution computation-cost wise and aesthetically-wise

 ### Day-Night Cycle
 We also implemented a day-night cycle.
 We keep track of the time and use it to compute the color of the background/sky.
 This color is always a mixture between a pre-defined day color and a pre-defined night color.
 We move the light source accordingly to give a realistic effect.